swiftlang/swift/docs/SIL.rst

 NOTE: This instruction is used in an experimental feature called 'move only values'.
 A move_value instruction is an instruction that introduces (or injects) a type `T` into the move only value space.

+The ``lexical`` attribute specifies that the value corresponds to a local variable in the Swift source.

 release_value
 `````````````